locka99/cpp-to-rust-book/src/features_of_rust/structs.md

 }
 ```

 In C++ you can declare a class destructor to be called when the object is about to be destroyed.

-We saw on page 96 how you must ensure you use a virtual destructor your class inherits from another class.
-Otherwise you might end up calling the destructor on the base class but not the thing derived from it.
+You have to use a virtual destructor if your class inherits from another class in case a caller calls `delete` on the base class.

 Since Rust does not do inheritance and does not have constructors, the manner in which you cleanup is different and simpler.
-Instead of a destructor you implement the Drop trait.
+Instead of a destructor you implement the `Drop` trait.

 ```rust
 impl Drop for Shape {